 Jackie Robinson played for the Brooklyn Dodgers, so he was the first black player in the National League.
 The first black player to play in the American League?

-His name was Larry Doby.
+That was Larry Doby.

-Granted, he did enter the league after Robinson, but just because one black player was already in the league doesn’t make the second player immune to abuse.
+Granted, he did enter the league after Robinson, but just because one black player was already in the league doesn’t make the second player was immune to abuse.

 So when you think of Jackie Robinson, don’t forget that Larry Doby had to put up with just as much abuse in the American League.

 In addition to opposing teams, the Dodgers weren’t so nice to Jackie Robinson either